brentgroves/repsys/research/m_z/virtualization/networking/tutorial/routerology/linux_networking/3b_linux_vlan_filtering_vm.md

 vth4              1 PVID Egress Untagged

 # enable vlan filtering
+# although I did not give the host bridge a vid I still enabled vlan filtering
 ip -d link show br0 | grep vlan_filterin
 ip link set br0 type bridge vlan_filtering 1
 # vth1 can communicate with vth2 because they share a common vlan
 ip netns exec ns1 ping 192.168.10.4

+# we want to use vid 10 for vth1 and vth2 and vid 20 for vth3 and vth4 so delete vid 1 which I believe is given by default but I don't know when.

+# 802.1Q VLANs are defined by VLAN IDs (VIDs) and VLAN names.
+A unique number between 1 and 4094 that identifies a particular VLAN.
+VID 1 is reserved for the Default VLAN.
+Although VID 1 is reserved as the default vid when linamar configures each switch the delete vid 1 and configure each port with their default which is vid 5.

 bridge vlan del vid 1 dev vth1 bridge vlan del vid 1 dev vth2